A stochastic Burgers equation from a class of microscopic interactions: Abstract framework, results and models

-In some of the models considered, such as zero-range processes in Subsection \ref{zero-range}, the functions $b_0^{R,n} = b_0^R$, $b_0^{L,n}=b_0^L$ and $c_0^n=c_0$ are fixed and do not depend on the parameter $n$.
-However, for the kinetically constrained exclusion models in Subsection \ref{porous}, the rates do depend on $n$.
+In some of the models considered, such as zero-range processes in Section~\ref{zero-range}, the functions $b_0^{R,n} = b_0^R$, $b_0^{L,n}=b_0^L$ and $c_0^n=c_0$ are fixed and do not depend on the parameter $n$.
+However, for the kinetically constrained exclusion models in Section~\ref{porous}, the rates do depend on $n$.